AmiruthaVallii/climate-monitor/README.md

 ### Documentation

+#### ERD

-The erd.png shows the schema layout for the database which is in 3NF and is followed in the schema.sql file.
+The `erd.png` shows the schema layout for the database which is in 3NF and is followed in the schema.sql file.
 ![erd](<documentation/erd.png> "erd")

+#### System Architecture

-The architecture-diagram.png displays the architecture for our system.
+The `architecture-diagram.png` displays the architecture for our system.
 It includes an RDS which ingests data from numerous API's via an array of Lambdas, some of which are run on eventbridge schedules.
 There is also an eventbridge schedule which runs a lambda which triggers an SES service.
 The dashboard is hosted on AWS Fargate service.
 ![architecture diagram](<documentation/architecture-diagram.png> "architecture diagram")

 ### Scripts